සවන් දීමේ කැෆේ

 The Hearing Voices Café Colombo is kindly supported by:

-The designation “Hearing Voices Café” actually applies to every well-patronized coffee shop.
+The designation “Hearing Voices Café” applies to every well patronized coffee shop.
 At the same time, the phrase “hearing voices” is also associated with the phenomenon of hearing inner voices.
-Drawing on the ambiguity of the term, Colomboscope festival 2021, artists Jayampathi Guruge and Dora García, collaborators and guests are installing a gathering place for people who hear voices, hosted by the Vihara Maha Devi Park Cafeteria.
+Drawing on the ambiguity of the term, Colomboscope interdisciplinary arts festival 2021, artists Jayampathi Guruge and Dora García, collaborators and guests are installing a gathering place for people who hear voices and for voices who need to be heard, hosted by the Viharamahadevi Park Cafeteria.

 Voice-hearing is not only a widespread phenomenon, but also a cultural-historically significant one.
-From Socrates to Mother Teresa, John of the Cross to the American avant-garde writer Hannah Weiner, famous philosophers, believers and poets have regarded voice hearing as a rare talent and a special gift.
-Other artists have had less positive experiences with this phenomenon, but it nevertheless strongly influenced their work: Sarah Kane, Robert Walser, Virginia Woolf or Philip K. Dick, to name just a few examples.
+From Socrates to Teresa of Ávila, from John of the Cross to the American avant-garde writer Hannah Weiner, famous philosophers, believers, and poets have regarded voice hearing as a rare talent and a special gift.
+Other artists had less positive experiences with voices, but they nevertheless impacted their work: Sarah Kane, Robert Walser, Virginia Woolf, or Philip K. Dick, to name just a few examples.
+In many cultures, voice-hearing is a precious gift, a connection to the underworld, the spiritual, the ancestors, and a form of communication with the departed.

 Get new content delivered directly to your inbox.